petermsouzajr/wick-a11y/README.md

 ### v2.1.0

 - Supports cypress-axe 1.7.0
-- Fix issue of Incorrect Screenshot File Path for Deeply Nested Tests and running specific tests suiteds with `--spec` (contribution by [Peter M Souza Jr](https://github.com/petermsouzajr "Peter M Souza Jr"))
+- Fix issue of Incorrect Screenshot File Path for Deeply Nested Tests and running specific tests suites with `--spec` (contribution by [Peter M Souza Jr](https://github.com/petermsouzajr "Peter M Souza Jr"))
-- Fix issue when a test does not include acccessibility checking and it does not fail.
+- Fix issue when a test does not include accessibility checking and it does not fail.

 ### v2.0.1